rackerlabs/rackspace-how-to/content/rackspace-email/managing-domain-reputation.md

 ### Manage domain reputation

-Domain reputation, in terms of email, is a measure of how trustworthy your domain's email is considered by the rest of the world.
-Every receiver of email maintains their own specific measure of reputation, but there are many industry-accepted recommendations that domain owners can follow to build a solid reputation.
+Domain reputation, in terms of email, is a measure of how trustworthy others believe your domain's email to be.
+Every email recipient maintains their own specific measure of reputation, but there are many industry-accepted recommendations that domain owners can follow to build a solid reputation.
 As more and more email providers are strengthening their rules for what is considered untrustworthy, failure to follow these recommendations might lead to your mail being considered spam, rate limited, or rejected.

-The three pillars that are the foundation of any domain reputation strategy today are Sender Policy Framework (SPF), Domain Keys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC).
+The three pillars of any domain reputation strategy are Sender Policy Framework (SPF), Domain Keys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC).
 These features are designed to provide two basic things:

 1. A method of verifying that the email comes from a legitimate source specified by the domain owner.

 2. A way for you, as the domain owner, to tell email providers what to do with messages that do not meet those legitimacy requirements.

 Individually, these three pillars are limited in how much they can do, but together they form a fairly clear process for identifying legitimate email from your domain.
 Providing these clear indicators is fundamental to establishing a good domain reputation.
-Rackspace recommends a 1, 2, 3 approach to establishing domain reputation, which is outlined below:
+Rackspace recommends the following 1, 2, 3 approach to establish domain reputation:

 1. [Create an SPF record](/how-to/create-an-spf-policy).
 SPF is a DNS record that tells the world where your email is authorized to come from.
-Typically, this record contains entries for your email hosting provider, and any email services you use, such as ticketing systems, Customer Relationship Management systems (CRMs), and bulk sending services.
+This record typically contains entries for your email hosting provider and any email services you use, such as ticketing systems, Customer Relationship Management systems (CRMs), and bulk sending services.

 2. [Enable DKIM](/how-to/enable-dkim-in-the-cloud-office-control-panel).
 DKIM applies an encrypted signature that is specific to your domain on every message sent from your domain.
 Most email service providers offer DKIM as a feature of their service.
 Typically, each sending service listed in your SPF record has its own DKIM signature that it adds to your email.